 This breed has an active prey drive as they were originally bred as hunters!
 Scottish Terriers are a quirky independent breed who do not require a great deal of attention.
 Their wiry dense coat may not truly make them a brown dog breed but it does appear rich and earth-toned.

 Scottish Terriers are naturally wary breed, and strangers will have to be consistent if they want to gain the love and affection of them.
-Their owners, on the other hand, will have no issues feeling the love from this inquisitive breed.
+Their owners, on the other hand, will have no issues feeling the love of this inquisitive breed.

 18. Shih Tzu